A rainy day doesn’t need to be boring!

 Eat some cheesy comestibles at The Stinking Bishops, Newtown

-Named after a rather pungent-smelling Gloucestershire washed-rind cheese, Newtown cheesemonger and restaurant The Stinking Bishops boasts a menu of over 40 hand selected artisanal cheeses from all around the world.
-With prices starting at $23 for two cheeses, and cured meat boards starting at $22, as well as a fine collection of wine, beer and whisky, rainy days will quickly fall out of mind.
+Named after a rather pungent-smelling Gloucestershire washed-rind cheese, Newtown cheesemonger and restaurant The Stinking Bishops boasts a menu of over 40 hand-selected artisanal cheeses from all around the world.
+With prices starting at $21 for two kinds of cheese, and cured meat boards starting at $17, as well as a fine collection of wine, beer and whisky, rainy days will quickly fall out of mind.

 See a play at the Belvoir Theatre, Surry Hills

 To see the next Geoffrey Rush, Cate Blanchett and Richard Roxburgh in action, step out of the wet and into one of Australia’s most loved playhouses to experience innovative and varied theatre at its best.
-The Belvoir Theatre has been going strong for over 30 years, and has fostered the talents of many renowned actors, writers and directors.
-Everything from Shakespeare’s Hamlet to satirical musical Keating!, absurdist play Waiting for Godot to the modern adaptation of the 1884 Norwegian drama The Wild Duck has been performed within its walls.
+The Belvoir Theatre has been going strong for over 30+ years and has fostered the talents of many renowned actors, writers and directors.
+Everything from Shakespeare’s Hamlet to the satirical musical Keating!, the absurdist play Waiting for Godot to the modern adaptation of the 1884 Norwegian drama The Wild Duck has been performed within its walls.
 Tickets start at $40.

 Feast on Yum Cha